fbpx

 Can lentigines be prevented?

-The best way to prevent lentigines is to stay out of the sun as much as possible, especially between the hours of 10 a.m. and 2 p.m.
-Use a broad-spectrum sunscreen with an SPF of 30 or higher when outdoors, and wear protective clothing, such as long-sleeved shirts, pants, and a wide-brimmed hat.
+The best way to prevent lentigines is to stay out of the sun as much as possible, especially between 10 a.m. and 2 p.m.
+When outdoors, Use broad-spectrum sunscreen with an SPF of 30 or higher, and wear protective clothing, such as long-sleeved shirts, pants, and a wide-brimmed hat.
 Avoid using tanning beds.

 Freckles